rohansh-tty/EVA4/Notes/S6_Summary.md

 # Batch Normalization & Regularization

-S5 was more of Coding than concepts.
+S5 was more of Coding than Concepts.
 So I will add few theory concepts learned from S5 in S6.

 Let's start with